manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

   );
 }
 ```

+It's important that we rely on the [functional form of `useState`](https://reactjs.org/docs/hooks-reference.html#functional-updates) here.
+Calculating the new state directly would create an endless fetching loop because it would make `tweetCache` a dependency of `cacheTweet`.

 With a `<TweetCacheProvider>` at a common point above our components, we can adapt the hook:

 ```jsx{2,12,22,27}
 function useTweet(tweetId) {
   const { getCachedTweet, cacheTweet } = useContext(tweetCacheContext);